 Welcome to Season 1, Episode 7 of the Leadership Execution Podcast and thank you, everyone, for listening.
 In this episode, I’d like to invite you to listen a wonderful interview of 2 young people with wonderful ideas: Nick Timms & Eduarda Bardavid who are the founders of Drag, a productivity application for Gmail!
 Please, join the discussion!

-Drag is a new fresh application help you organize your life and business in Gmail.
+Drag is a new fresh application to help you organize your life and business in Gmail.
 It is designed to help you organize your inbox more effectively and convert your inbox to a project and task manager for all the things you have to do in your day!

-The idea of making Gmail a more organized place and a central place for manage your projects and to-dos is not new.
+The idea of making Gmail a more organized place and a central place to manage your projects and to-dos is not new.
 What is new though is the idea to use a well-proven paradigm for today’s startup companies (the Kanban approach) into your e-mail sphere.

 That’s the Drag created!
 And the idea came from two young people, the Nick Timms and the Eduarda Bardavid who conceived the original idea and execute upon it developing a company with more than 22,000 people following its lead.